 The soil underneath your driveway, that patio, or concrete steps is also highly susceptible to Georgia’s ever-changing weather and climate changes.
 Just as compaction or shrinkage can occur during periods of drought, during heavy rains, or when the ground thaws out after freezing during winter, that same soil can wash out and erode.
 Once this occurs, your soil can provide little to no support for the heavy concrete that rests on top of it.

 As water moves underneath your concrete slabs, it can wash away the soil that’s supporting the weight of the overlying concrete.
-As this happens, a void, or empty space, is created underneath.
+As this happens, a void is created underneath.
 Over time, with nothing to support it, your concrete slab will begin to crack, sink, or cave in.
-Suddenly, you’ve got a major concrete settlement problem, safety hazard, and potential loss of resale value.
+Suddenly, you’ve got a significant concrete settlement problem, safety hazard, and potential loss of resale value.

-Want a fast solution?
-Learn more about our PolyLevel installation in Georgia
+Learn more about our PolyRenewal installation in Georgia

 The good news is that you don’t have to live with sunken concrete anymore!
-Check out our before and after photo gallery to see what PolyLevel concrete leveling and stabilization can do for your property!
+Check out our before and after photo gallery to see what PolyRenewal leveling and stabilization for sinking concrete repair in Atlanta can do for your property!